 I know some who do the full time+ and love to do it, so don’t be discouraged by me saying I couldn't do that many hours.
 It’s totally possible to make a living tutoring your native language on the internet.
 You don’t even need qualifications or experience.
 Cool right?

 Community – take it to the next level

-With the teaching and tutoring side of italki out of the way let’s dive into the community side of the website.
-This used to be relatively well-hidden on italki and the only way you would find out about it was to have an active account and randomly click around on the website.
+With the teaching and tutoring aspect of italki out of the way let’s dive into the community side of the website.
+This used to be relatively well-hidden and the only way you would find out about it was to have an active account and to randomly click around on the website.

 The community section features articles for language learners as well as a host of other features.
 Here is a selection of what they offer right now.

-The coolest part in the community is the “Notebook” where you can practice writing in the target language.
+The coolest part of the community is the “Notebook” where you can practice writing in the target language.

-Other website such as lang-8 offer this as well, but it’s great to see it integrated into a website that does a lot of other things for you learning too.
+Other websites such as lang-8 offer this as well, but it’s great to see it integrated into a website that does a lot of other things for you learning too.

 The premise of this section is simple.

 You submit a text in a foreign language for practice and native speakers will correct you.
 I tried posting a Russian text once with my terrible Russian and somebody responded with corrections within 30 minutes.

 After the post had run its course I had received 8 or 10 replies.